SA-MP-Developer/Dynamic-Gamemode/readme.md

 Want to contribute?
 Great!
 Just send your code using a pull request or ask to become an official developer!

+## Required includes & plugins

+Those includes are required to compile the gamemode :
+- YSI4
+- easydialog
+- sscanf
+- mysql R41 by BlueG
+- streamer by Incognito

+Those plugins are required to run the server :
+- sscanf
+- mysql R41 by BlueG
+- streamer by Incognito

 # Todos

 For things to do, go directly to the Projects tab, it's there that we write everything!